Shai Hulud: That Within Blood Ill-Tempered (2003–2006)

 In 2002, Jared Allen decided to leave the band, and Matt Fletcher moved on to bass.
 The band recorded a second full-length That Within Blood Ill-Tempered, released on May 20, 2003.
 The album peaked at number 39 on the Billboard Top Independent albums chart, without any video or radio airplay.
 Throughout the creation of the new album, the band continued to search for a permanent drummer.
 Tony Tintari joined the band in the studio while recording the new album.

 After the release of That Within Blood Ill-Tempered, Shai Hulud picked up guitarist Matt Canning and embarked on a number of international tours.
 After some time, Shai Hulud and vocalist Geert van der Velde mutually decided it was for the best he leave the band.
 Geert left and soon thereafter started his solo project The Black Atlantic, and to join as vocalist for the metalcore band Miscreants.
 Drummer Tony Tintari left the band to join the indie rock band Holy Roman Empire.
 Guitarist Matt Canning left the band to start The Twilight Collective.
 Andrew Gormley rejoined on drums for some time and the band played a series of shows with Chad Gilbert on vocals before taking a hiatus to regroup.

 Acknowledging some people may misinterpret the parting as the end of Shai Hulud, the band came out on their homepage indicating that they would not be breaking up; instead, the band would change name to "The Warmth of Red Blood" and continue what had been started with Shai Hulud.
 They started requesting that anyone who considered themselves up for the challenge of taking over vocal duties record a demo of themselves performing the track "Whether to Cry or Destroy" (quite similar to what The Dillinger Escape Plan did when auditioning new vocalists).
-In 2005 The band released a retrospective release entitled, A Comprehensive Retrospective: Or How I Learned to Stop Worrying and Release Bad and Useless Recordings containing rare demos and live tracks!
+In 2005, the band co-released (via their own record label At Dawn We Wage War Records and Revelation Records) a retrospective release entitled, A Comprehensive Retrospective: or How We Learned to Stop Worrying and Release Bad and Useless Recordings containing rare demos and live tracks!